tensorbored/kds/CONTRIBUTING.md

 ## Steps for contributing

-Fixing a bug you found in Scikit-plot?
-Suggesting a feature?
-Adding your own plotting function?
 Listed here are some guidelines to keep in mind when contributing.

 1. **Open an issue** along with detailed explanation.
 For bug reports, include the code to reproduce the bug.
 For feature requests, explain why you think the feature could be useful.